 Two common grafting techniques are top grafting and side grafting.
 With top grafting, the scion is completely cut off from its roots and placed on top of the rootstock stem.
 Side grafting involves making a partial cut into the stem of the scion plant and then inserting the cut-off stem of the rootstock into that cut.
 The seedling is then allowed to retain both sets of roots until the graft with the new rootstock heals, after which the original root is cut from the plant.
 Top grafting relies on a tiny plastic tube or sleeve to hold the scion and rootstock together until the graft heals.
 Top grafting is quicker and a bit less complicated to do than side grafting because it requires only a single complete cut through both the root and the shoot portions of the graft.
 This technique can be used on very small seedlings.

 Some growers produce sequential planting of seedlings over several days to assure that they have the right selection of plant sizes to choose from for grafting.
 The scion and rootstock stem diameters must be similar, and grafting is most effective on very small plants.
-The ideal size is when the stems are about 2 mm in diameter for top grafting and 2 to 3 mm for side grafting.
-After grafting, keep the plants in a shaded area at about 80 to 85°F and 95% relative humidity while the grafts heal.
+The ideal size is when the stems are about 2 mm in diameter for top grafting and 2-3 mm for side grafting.
+After grafting, keep the plants in a shaded area at about 80-85ºF and 95% relative humidity while the grafts heal.
 They should be misted enough to maintain relative humidity, but not so much that the leaves are wet all the time.
-Healing takes about 4 to 5 days for top grafts and 6 to 7 days for side grafts.
+Healing takes about 4-5 days for top grafts and 6-7 days for side grafts.
 Placing high plastic domes over trays of top-grafted plants appears to enhance success.
 For a couple of days before setting the grafted plants out, gradually increase their exposure to direct light by pulling them out from under cover for a few hours early or late in the day.
 If using plastic domes, prop them open during this time to increase air flow.

 Because grafted plants are more vigorous, they will produce a lot of vegetative growth at the expense of reproductive growth.
 In other words: too much foliage and not enough fruit.
 Vigor can be reduced by allowing the first sucker on the scion to grow into a second fruiting leader.
 Leaf removal also reduces vigor.
-Only 10 to 12 fully expanded leaves are needed to capture sunlight to feed a grafted tomato plant in the Northeast.
-Take care to leave sufficient leaf cover over the fruit to avoid yellow shoulders.
-Cut or snap leaves cleanly and do not leave stubs that may promote disease.
+Only 10-12 fully expanded leaves are needed to capture sunlight to feed a grafted tomato plant in the Northeast.
+Take care to leave sufficient leaf cover over the fruit clusters to avoid sun scald.
+Cut or snap off suckers cleanly; do not leave stubs on the stem that may promote disease.

-Greenhouse tomatoes are normally pruned to a single stem and the plant supported by nylon twine tied loosely at the base of each plant row and secured to a wire at least 8' above the bed.
+Greenhouse tomatoes are normally pruned to a single stem and the plant is supported by nylon twine tied loosely at the base of each plant row and secured to a wire at least 8' above the bed.
 The twine is clipped to or spiraled around the stem as it grows.
-All suckers are removed, ideally when 2 to 3" long as they appear in leaf axils.
-The plant may be topped when it reaches the supporting wire or, to extend the production season, the plant can be looped over the top wire and allowed to grow 3' to 4' down the other side before topping.
-This, however, may lead to poor air circulation as the plants range all around, setting up conditions for disease outbreak.
-Another way to prolong the season is to untie the support twine from the overhead wire, lower the plants 2' to 3', lay the stems down on the ground, move and re-tie the support twine.
+All suckers are removed, ideally when they are only 2"-3" long.
+The plant may be topped when it reaches the supporting wire or, to extend the production season, the plant can be looped over the top wire and allowed to grow 3'-4' down the other side before topping.
+This, however, may lead to a dense canopy with poor air circulation, setting up conditions for disease.
+Another way to prolong the season is to untie the support twine from the overhead wire, lower the plants 2'-3', lay the stems down on the ground, move and re-tie the support twine.
 Remove the lower foliage after harvest of the lower clusters to improve air circulation and allow for lowering the plants; the lower leaves contribute little to the plant at this stage.
-Note: Frequent handling of plants is a primary means of spreading Tobacco Mosaic Virus (TMV) and tomato canker.
+NOTE: Frequent handling of plants is a primary means of spreading Tobacco Mosaic Virus (TMV) and tomato canker.
 Wash hands frequently and don't handle tobacco products.

 On cool nights, a combination of ventilation and heating is needed to reduce humidity.
 Ventilation exchanges moist air with drier air from outdoors while heating brings outdoor air up to optimum growing temperature and increases the capacity of the air to hold moisture, avoiding condensation.
 In greenhouses with vents, turn on the heat and crack the vents open so warmed humid air can escape and be replaced with drier outside air.
 In houses with fans, they should be operated for a few minutes to cool the house down from day to evening temperatures.
-During the night, a clock could be set to activate the exhaust fans for 20 to 30 seconds, 2 to 3 times per hour.
+During the night, a clock could be set to activate the exhaust fans for 20-30 seconds, 2-3 times per hour.
 A relay is needed to lock out the heater until the fans shut off so that both the fans and heating system do not operate at the same time.
-Otherwise flue gases will be drawn into the greenhouse.
+Otherwise, flue gases will be drawn into the greenhouse.
 The venting and heating cycle should be done several times after the sun goes down and at sunrise.
-For some greenhouses it may take a few minutes per air exchange; with passive ventilation it may take 30 minutes.
+For some greenhouses it may take a few minutes per air exchange; with passive ventilation, it may take 30 minutes.
 Heating and venting is effective even if it's cool and raining outside.
-The relative humidity of air at 50°F/100% RH can be cut in half (50%) when it is heated to 70°F.
+The relative humidity of air at 50º F/100% RH can be cut in half (50%) when it is heated to 70º F.

 To correct an overly generative plant, day temperatures are lowered to re-direct assimilate from the already-set fruit to the top of the plant and the developing trusses, but do not lower night temperatures as this will slow down fruit ripening, prolonging the problem of too much assimilate going to the older fruit.
 Reducing transpiration by raising relative humidity or reducing ventilation also stimulates vegetative growth.